KarthickRaja-Rajavel/openfast-dlc1.1-load-assessment/README.md

 ## Scope

 This project demonstrates an automated **DLC 1.1 wind-turbine load-analysis workflow** using TurbSim, OpenFAST, and Python.
-It is an independent engineering/research project intended for educational and engineering demonstration purposes.
+It is an independent engineering/research project intended for **educational and engineering demonstration purposes**.